Creatorjason/Blockchain_client_w-Golang/README.md

 # Blockchain_client_w-golang
-# Golang implementation of a blockchain client, More improvements coming soon!
+# Golang implementation of a blockchain client, More updates coming soon!